mixmastamyk/tconf/readme.rst

 Configuration Sources
 -----------------------

-Each configuration source has an Adapter class to integrate their various different interfaces into one.
+Each configuration source has an Adapter class to integrate the different interfaces into one.
 As mentioned,
 when looking for options,
-the sources are searched in order from front to back, top to bottom until a suitable value is found.
+the sources are searched in order from top to bottom, front to back, until a suitable value is found.
-If an option is not found in any source, an ``AttributeError`` or ``KeyError`` is raised to ensure bugs are found early.
+If an option is not found in any source, an ``AttributeError`` or ``KeyError``
+(depending on interface)
+is raised to ensure bugs are found early.

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~~~

 Perhaps you'd like to override options with environment variables.
-This is what it will look like:
+This is what it looks like:

 .. code-block:: python